Acne

 • If your self-confidence has been affected by acne or if you are feeling distressed, it is important to reach out to others for support.
 This includes friends, family members and support groups.
 You may also be able to access a counsellor through school, university or work.

 • Cleanse your skin and remove make-up with a gentle cleanser and water, or an oil-free soap substitute.
-Scrubbing too hard can irritate the skin and make your acne worse.
+Scrubbing too hard can irritate the skin and make acne worse.
 Remember blackheads are not due to poor washing.

 Images DermNetNZ.